svenvc/zinc/zinc-http-components-paper.md

 Often, you want to download a resource from some internet server and store its contents in a file.
 The well known curl and wget Unix utilities are often used to do this in scripts.
-There is a handly convenience method in ZnClient to do just that.
+There is a handy convenience method in ZnClient to do just that.

     ZnClient new
       url: 'http://zn.stfx.eu/zn/numbers.txt';